tenzir/tenzir/web/docs/tql2/operators/throttle.md

 ### `bandwidth: uint`

-An unsigned integer giving the maximum bandwidth that is enforced for this pipeline, in bytes per the specified interval.
+The maximum bandwidth that is enforced for this pipeline, in bytes per the specified interval.

 ### `within = duration (optional)`

-The duration in which to measure the maximum bandwidth.
+The duration over which to measure the maximum bandwidth.

-Defaults to `1 second`.
+Defaults to `1s`.

 ## Examples

-Read a TCP stream and print the data to stdout at a rate of 1 character per
+Read a TCP stream at a rate of 1 character per second:
-second:

 ```tql
 load_tcp "tcp://0.0.0.0:4000"